Friday Seminar

 Respectively: Random Choice and Differentiation & Class Size and Students' Performance

-September 29th - Victor SAINT JEAN (PhD Sciences Po)
+September 29th - Victor SAINT-JEAN (PhD Sciences Po)

 Exit or Voice?
 Divestment, Activism, and Corporate Social Responsibility

-October 6th - Aurélien SALAS (PhD Sciences Po)
+October 6th - Aurélien SALAS (PhD Sciences Po) & Fanghua LI (University of New South Wales)

-Can Individuals Game Recommendation Systems?
-An experiment
+Respectively: Can Individuals Game Recommendation Systems?
+An experiment & Formal Insurance and Rural Urban Migration

 October 13th - Ségal LE GUERN HERRY (PhD Sciences Po)